- Civil Rights and Civil Liberties

 Ending Workplace Discrimination

 Right now, Americans are protected against discrimination in the workplace based on race, gender, religion, ethnicity, and national origin.
 However, there is currently no federal law that consistently protects LGBT individuals from employment discrimination.
-In fact, it remains legal in 29 states to fire someone based on sexual orientation, and in 38 states to do so based on gender identity or expression.
+In fact, it remains legal in 29 states to fire someone based on sexual orientation.

 Turning “Equal Opportunity” into Real Opportunity